 The Rotunda banstand was built in 1987 to celebrate Queen Victoria’s Diamond Jubilee.
 Gardens were created in the surrounding area and were named Queen Victoria Jubilee Gardens.
 Located at the Eastern end of Stirling Terrace.

 Walk down Stirling Terrace to discover many historic buildings including the Courthouse, The Old Post Office and the Rotunda.

-This 11 room wattle and daub home, furnished as it would have been in bygone days, is the oldest surviving dwelling in Western Australia.
-The cottage is the pride and joy of the Albany Historical Society and a must-see attraction for visitors.
+This 11 room wattle and daub home, furnished as it would have been in bygone days, is the oldest surviving dwelling in WA.
+The cottage is a must-see attraction for visitors.
 37 Duke St, Albany WA 6330 PH 08 9841 5403

 WA's first wheat crop was planted at the old farm.
-Walk the heritage garden including a grain crop, a large collection of hydrangeas & established european trees.
-Visit the old historic cottage.
-10am-4pm daily 174 Middleton Road, Albany WA 6330 PH 08 9841 3735
+Walk the heritage garden and visit the old historic cottage and modern museum.
+174 Middleton Road, Albany WA 6330 PH 08 9841 3735

 Princess Royal Fortress Military Museum holds "a treasure trove of military memorabilia & information.”
 Forts Rd, Albany WA PH 08 9841 9369

 Albany's rich history includes record of the Menang people and our colonial past.

 On this page you will find many historic walks around our city and beyond.
 A visit to the museum will uncover maritime history and the story of the Menang people who were living in Albany~Kinjarling long before the British arrived.
 Albany's historic past includes many buildings which still stand today including the Courthouse, The Old Post Office and others along Stirling Terrace.